adokuru/IT-Dept-Project-NoticeBoard/README.md

 # IT-Dept-Project-NoticeBoard

+## Installation Intructions
-## Goto Appsettings and replace Server=DAVID-GHENA to your local sqlserver Server-Name and update-database

-Make sure to install all nuget packages
+Goto Appsettings and replace Server=DAVID-GHENA to your local sqlserver Server-Name and update-database Make sure to install all nuget packages

-## File Structure
+## ToDo

-Within the download you'll find the following directories and files:

 ```
-### IT-Dept-Project-NoticeBoard ToDo
+### IT-Dept-Project-NoticeBoard
 Employee Table and Foregin key addition to Projects Table to Assign Projects to Employees
+Auth

 ```